Puppid-Velid meteor shower

 Dominic Ford – originally published on In-The-Sky.org

 The maximum rate of meteors expected to be visible from a dark location is around 15 per hour (ZHR).
-The Moon will be 27 days old at the time of peak activity, and being so close to Full Moon, will severely limit the observations that will be possible.
+The Moon will be 10 days old at the time of peak activity, and being so close to Full Moon, will severely limit the observations that will be possible.

 The best place to look to see as many meteors as possible is not at the radiant itself, but at any dark patch of sky which is around 90° away from it, since it is at a distance of around 90° from the radiant that meteors will typically appear at their brightest.